Branding, Marketing & Student Recruitment

-Personalized Learning and Learning Analytics for Rapid Improvement – Kansas City, MO
+Personalized Learning & Advanced Analytics for Rapid Turnaround

 By school year end, Banneker’s Leadership wanted to provide incoming parents, students and staff with “soft training” on inclusion and tolerance, Banneker’s leadership engaged Ed Inquiry again to prepare a school wide easily accessible statement that would be broadly available across the school community (parents, students, faculty and staff).
 The school community came together to create a music video that created many opportunities for staff to work together and for student learning in everything from video production to the importance of compassion and global responsibility.

-Cultures of Achievement – Biggest Winner Math Challenge – New Orleans
+Creating Cultures of Achievement – Biggest Winner Math Challenge

 Student Feedback & Perception Surveys

 Research shows that student feedback about classroom experience is a valid predictor of classroom performance.

 The Algiers Charter School Association in New Orleans knew that student perception data would help them to enhance their high school program.